 TrovenTrippers Tip: The Robin Hood Adventure comes at an additional cost which we had pre-booked.
 There is also an underground caves experience tour which we missed since it was sold out.
 So it will be best to book your tickets beforehand on the Castle Website

-You heard us right!
 This pub is very unique.
-It is carved into the rock that Nottingham Castle stands upon, it was a stopping place for Crusader Knights and King Richard the Lionheart visited before going to Jerusalem, hence the name… Ye Olde Trip To Jerusalem!
+It is carved into the rock that Nottingham Castle stands upon, and it was a stopping place for Crusader Knights, with King Richard the Lionheart visiting before going to Jerusalem, hence the name… Ye Olde Trip To Jerusalem!

 Inside the pub, there are many small rooms built into caves and are decorated with some nice antique pieces.
-And while the food was pretty nice, it was slightly disappointing that the menu and bar choice was standard pub-fare and there wasn’t any local or historical options to try out! (a glass of mead anyone??)
+And while the food was pretty nice, it was slightly disappointing that the menu and bar choice was standard pub-fare and there wasn’t any local or historical options to try out! (a glass of mead would have been good!)

 TrovenTrippers Robin Hood Authenticity Rating – 8/10.
 Is that Robin we see walking through the pub???